Self-care can feel like torture.

 Embrace the challenge of self-care

-Acts of self-care challenge our disordered expectations.
+Taking care of ourselves challenges our disordered expectations.
 Even if, in the moment, they feel like torture, I know that they are molding me into someone free from Ed’s whims.
 I might not be completely cleared of that influence, but I can move forward despite it.

 Self-care is a decision to make every day.
 Ask yourself, “What do I value?
 Who is the person I want to embody?”
 Self-care is incorporated and necessary every step of the way.